BoSamothrace/deocclusion_project/README.md

 # deocclusion_project

-only have url for coco images test2014.
+only have urls for coco test2014 images.

 Run: put images (in coco test2014) in 'input' folder and 'python search_engine.py'